Money in Vietnam: A Tourist Guide to ATMs, Cards and Exchange

 You can use US dollars to pay for SOME things in Vietnam.

-For example, tours are usually advertised in dollars and payable in dollars too.
+For example, tours are usually advertised in dollars and are payable in dollars too.

 Can you use Revolut in Vietnam?

 Yes, Revolut cards work in Vietnam.
 Both VISA and Mastercard work.
-You can withdraw from ATMs and pay on POS terminals with your Revolut card.
+You can withdraw from ATMs and pay at POS terminals with your Revolut card.

 Similar fintech apps like Wise, Monese, Curve, N26, and Starling also work there.